 Laser treatments typically take 10 minutes per session and should be repeated a few (two or more) times a week.
 Acute pain is relieved best if treated within 12 hours after the onset 2-3 days in a row, for chronic conditions you may need treatments twice a week for 3-6 weeks until the pain is resolved.

-Apart from laser, your therapist may need to apply additional techniques, such as joint mobilisation, nerves, muscles, fascia, and other soft tissue manipulation, which determines the length of a treatment session.
+Apart from laser, your therapist may need to apply additional techniques, such as taping, joint mobilisation, nerves, muscles, fascia, and other soft tissue manipulation and/or dry needling which determines the length of a treatment session.

 Low level laser is a completely safe therapy and does not produce heat like surgical lasers do.
 You will feel a slight pressure where the laser is applied to the skin.